VaishDeshpande234/Data-Portfolio/README.md

 ### Link to the Project Repository:
 https://github.com/VaishDeshpande234/Electric_Vehicle_Registrations_Project

+## Project 2: Predictive Maintenance using Machine Learning

+### Project Overview:
+The goal of this project is to predict the Remaining Useful Life (RUL) of aircraft engines based on sensor data.
+Predictive maintenance helps identify the point at which an engine is likely to fail, allowing for timely maintenance to prevent failures and optimize maintenance schedules.

+### Key Highlights:
+- **Data Preprocessing**: Loaded and cleaned the training, test, and RUL datasets.
+- **Feature Engineering**: Calculated RUL for the training dataset and prepared the test dataset.
+- **Model Training and Evaluation**: Trained Random Forest, Gradient Boosting, and LSTM models.
+Evaluated models using RMSE and MAE metrics.

+### Technologies Used:
+- Python for data analysis and scripting.
+- Pandas, Matplotlib, Seaborn for data manipulation and visualization.
+- Scikit-learn for machine learning models.
+- Keras for LSTM model.

 ### Next Steps:
 I am currently expanding my portfolio with more projects in data science and machine learning.
 Stay tuned for updates!